jkjung-avt/jkjung-avt.github.io/_posts/2020-07-18-tensorrt-yolov4.md

 After downloading darknet YOLOv4 models, you could choose either "yolov4-288", "yolov4-416", or "yolov4-608" for testing.
 I recommend starting with "yolov4-416".

-# About "download_yolov4.py"
+# About "download_yolo.py"

-The [download_yolov4.py](https://github.com/jkjung-avt/tensorrt_demos/blob/master/yolo/download_yolov4.sh) script would download trained YOLOv4 models (i.e. cfg and weights) from the original [AlexeyAB/darknet](https://github.com/AlexeyAB/darknet) site.
+The [download_yolo.py](https://github.com/jkjung-avt/tensorrt_demos/blob/master/yolo/download_yolov4.sh) script would download pre-trained yolov3 and yolov4 models (i.e. cfg and weights) from the original [AlexeyAB/darknet](https://github.com/AlexeyAB/darknet) site.
 It also takes care of modifications of the `width` and `height` values (288/416/608) in the cfg files.

 # About "yolo_to_onnx.py", "onnx_to_tensorrt.py", and "trt_yolo.py"

 I modified the code so that it could support both YOLOv3 and YOLOv4 now.

-I also verified mean average precision (mAP, i.e. detection accuracy) of the optimized YOLOv4 TensorRT engines.
+I also verified mean average precision (mAP, i.e. detection accuracy) of the optimized TensorRT yolov4 engines.
 I summarized the results in the table in step 5 of [Demo #5: YOLOv4](https://github.com/jkjung-avt/tensorrt_demos#yolov4).

 # TensorRT 7 vs. Darknet